stormpath/stormpath-documentation/source/quickstart.rst

 .. only:: rest

   If the authentication attempt fails, you will see an error response instead:

-.. only:: rest

   .. code-block:: json